djibe/Android-tutorials/README.md

 - Unlock Motorola bootloader
 - Use fastboot
 - Install and use TWRP recovery
-- Format partitions to F2FS for better IO performances
 - Install Android 9 Pie
 - Get root access with Magisk